speedment/speedment/README.md

     .persist();
 ```

-The `.persist()` method above is just a convenience deligator short-cut for the following:
+The `.persist()` method above is just a convenience delegator short-cut for the following:

 ```java
 // The EntityManager is still responsible for persistence